sjoerd104/OpenCentauri/docs/patched-firmware/index.md

 9. Remove the thumbdrive after the machine reboots.

 You should now be greeted by the OpenCentauri splash screen :tada:

+This new firmware goes well with [modified machine start and end gcode in OrcaSlicer](./modified_start_end_machine_gcode.md).
+Specifically to center the purge line and to turn on the light of the chamber after starting a print.
+Installing this is optional but reccomended.

 ## Update